U.S. says no timeline for Syria withdrawal as fighting continues

 The United States did not intend to have an indefinite military presence in Syria, the official added.

-U.S. officials have told Reuters that it could take several more months to carry out a withdrawal, potentially giving time for U.S.-backed forces to deal parting blows to the militant group that once held broad swathes of territory in Iraq and Syria.
+U.S. officials have told Reuters that it could take several months to carry out a withdrawal, potentially giving time for U.S.-backed forces to deal parting blows to the militant group that once held broad swathes of territory in Iraq and Syria.

 Trump said on Wednesday the United States would get out of Syria slowly “over a period of time” and would protect the U.S.-backed Kurdish fighters in the country as Washington draws down troops.